KhaelK138/KhaelK138.github.io/markdown/ADPivoting.md

 	- We could also use certipy, which gives us the user's NTLM hash as well
 	  - `certipy auth -pfx {pfx_file} -dc-ip {dc-ip} -domain {domain_name} -username {target_user}`
 	  	- Add `-no-save` if we don't want the ccache file

+- **Finding Deleted Objects**
+  - Sometimes there can be interesting AD objects that have been deleted which we can use
+  - `Get-ADObject -Filter 'isDeleted -eq $true' -IncludeDeletedObjects` to list deleted objects
+    - This will list objects deleted in chronological order, so we can restore the same deleted objects multiple times
+    - If we've imported PowerView, this will fail due to having a different `Get-ADObject`
+  - We can then restore the object with `Restore-ADObject -Identity "{object_GUID}"`
+    - We can undo this with `Remove-ADObject -Identity "{object_GUID}" -Recursive -Confirm:$false`

 **Abusing Domain Trusts**
 - Remember here that since we're using kerberos we have to use DNS instead of IPs